KFreon/KaelsKabbage/content/posts/23-revisiting-av1/index.md

 <!--more-->

-The (announcement)[] of AVIF support coming to browsers got me thinking about this again.
+The [announcement](https://www.zdnet.com/article/chrome-and-firefox-are-getting-support-for-the-new-avif-image-format/) of AVIF support coming to browsers got me thinking about this again.
 A recent animation I did was 14mb x264 and 12mb VP9, and that's just unacceptable, so I dove back into video encoding again!

 My VP9 settings weren't great, hence the poor compression ratio (crf was way too high quality), but I also wanted to see what AV1 did.
 FFMpeg must have done some major upgrades since 4.2.1 to 4.3.1 because it's not so abysmally slow now.
+I swear it's not...maybe it's subjective after all these 12h renders, but the savings are so huge, why wouldn't I sacrifice a few hours for 10's of % changes?

 # Setup
 - ffmpeg 4.3.1